Network Rail chooses NEC4 for £1.8 billion framework

 UK rail infrastructure owner Network Rail has selected NEC4 contracts to procure a £1.8 billion framework for delivering and maintaining digital train control systems on its East Coast main line.

-The first call-off contracts are expected to be a PSC for outline design of a train control system covering the southern section of the route, from London King Cross to Peterborough North, and a DBO for designing, building and maintaining a train control system for the Finsbury Park to Moorgate branch.
+The first call-off contracts are expected to be a PSC for outline design of a train control system covering the southern section of the route, from London King Cross to Peterborough North, and a DBOC for designing, building and maintaining a train control system for the Finsbury Park to Moorgate branch.

 Highly regarded